adamhsparks/stats19-review/review.md

 - STATS19 should be in "'" in DESCRIPTION for CRAN, i.e., 'STATS19', I think.

 - Check spelling in DESCRIPTION file, see: "analysie"

+- The Description should include a link to the DfT website.

 #### README File(s)